What's Up With Organics

 Soil is the very foundation of authentic organic production.
 Sir Albert Howard was one of the founders of the modern organic farming movement.
 He began his classic 1940 book, An Agricultural Testament, with the assertion: “The maintenance of the fertility of the soil is the first condition of any permanent system of agriculture.”[iv]
 He believed the permanence of society depends on the regenerative capacity of fertile soil.
 Organic pioneer and publisher, J. I. Rodale, wrote that the organic farmer has “a patriotic duty… to preserve the fertility of the soil, a precious heritage that he must pass on, undefiled and even enriched, to subsequent generations.”[v]
 Organic production without soil is blasphemy to the philosophy of organic farming.

 I am not suggesting the abandonment of organic standards.
 Industrial organics has made more people aware of the environmental and public health risks of conventional industrial agricultural products.
-Certified organic foods are produced without toxic chemical pesticides and fertilizers, hormones and antibiotics, or genetic engineered crops.
-I do not believe, however, that the minimal organic production practices required for certification are sufficient to ensure the regenerative processes of an authentic organic farming rather than the linear processes of industrial agriculture.
+Certified organic foods are produced without toxic chemical pesticides and fertilizers, hormones, antibiotics, or genetically engineered crops.
+I do not believe, however, that the minimal organic production practices required for certification are sufficient to ensure the regenerative processes of authentic organic farming rather than the linear processes of industrial agriculture.
 Soil-less organics in but one example.
-Perhaps a logical proposal would be to change the label for USDA certified organics to “Produced with Organic Materials” and to continue defending the integrity of lists of allowable and non-allowable materials.
+Perhaps a logical proposal would be to change the label for USDA-certified organics to “Produced with Organic Materials” and to continue defending the integrity of lists of allowable and non-allowable materials.

 This would allow authentic organic farmers and their customers to return to the task of ensuring the authenticity of organic farming as a soil-based, permanent, holistic system of production.
 They could work together at local and bio-regional levels – as they were doing prior to USDA’s takeover of organic certification.
 Perhaps local and bio-regional programs could certify organic products as “Produced on Regenerative Organic Farms.”
 The term “regenerative” suggests the characteristics of self-organizing and self-making, which distinguish living, organic systems from inanimate, mechanistic systems.
 Regeneration is also a characteristic of healthy systems, rather than specific inputs or practices.